glaucopater/trello-clone/README.md

 # State manager 🏬

-For the state management my choice went on implementing a simple state manager based on React Context (in order to share a store in different part of the application) and a custom hook using useReducer.
+For the state management my choice went on implementing a simple state manager based on React Context (in order to share a store in different parts of the application) and a custom hook using useReducer.
 All the logic about dispatching actions (adding, editing, moving, removing cards) are delegated to it.
 The state is persisted in the browser Localstorage.